 Refer to the Template Responses to Online Veterinary Reviews, available only for use by AVMA members, for more sample responses to both negative and positive reviews.

 What about Twitter?
 Because of the short lifespan of a tweet, crises on Twitter tend to burn hot and flame out quickly.
 But because Twitter moves so quickly, a crisis can get out of control quite quickly there.
 The principles of responding on Twitter are the same as those elsewhere, but with a limited character count.
 If you’re unable to convey the 3Cs in a single, 140-character response, you can use a series of tweets strung together.
 Or you can use a Tweet to link to a longer response at your website or elsewhere.

 The principles of responding are the same, regardless of the platform.
 But your response must be made in the format determined by the platform: images on Pinterest and Instagram, for example, and videos on YouTube.
 Remember that an image can be as simple as a visual screen capture of text on your computer; if necessary, you can simply type your response in a Word processing tool, format the text for some visual impact, and post a screen capture of that message.

 How AVMA can help

-Flowchart: Veterinary practice social media response assessment – This flowchart can help you determine whether and how to respond to online criticism.
+Flowchart: Veterinary practice social media response assessment – This flowchart can help you determine whether and how to respond to online criticism of your veterinary clinic.

-24/7 cyberbullying helpline – AVMA members who are facing an immediate cyberbullying situation have access to a 24/7 hotline staffed by crisis management experts from Bernstein Crisis Management.
+24/7 Cyberbullying hotline – AVMA members who are facing an immediate cyberbullying situation have access to a 24/7 hotline staffed by crisis management experts from Bernstein Crisis Management.
 As an AVMA member, you receive up to 30 minutes of free consultation and advice.
 You also qualify for significant discounts if you want additional consultation.